DataDog/integrations-extras/redis_cloud/README.md

 The [Redis Cloud][1] integration is intended for use with Redis CLoud deployments of Redis software.
 It is not for use with Redis Enterprise installations, for that see the separate Redis Enterprise integration.

-This integration provides metrics for three critical aspects of a cluster; database, node, and shard, and makes it easier to detect problems before they become critical.
-For a full list see the 'Metrics' section.
+This integration provides metrics for databases, nodes, and shards), making it easier to detect problems before they become critical.

 ## Setup